Tami Bond

-Tami Bond holds the Walter Scott, Jr. Presidential Chair in Energy, Environment and Health at Colorado State University since 2019.
+Tami Bond is an American environmental engineer and atmospheric scientist.
+She holds the Walter Scott, Jr. Presidential Chair in Energy, Environment and Health at Colorado State University since 2019.
 For many years she was a professor of Civil and Environmental Engineering at the University of Illinois, and an affiliate professor of Atmospheric Science.
 Bond has focused research on the effective study of black carbon or soot in the atmosphere.
 She is a Fellow of the American Geophysical Union.
 A MacArthur Fellowship was awarded to her in 2014.

 Education

 Tami Bond received a Bachelor of Science degree in mechanical engineering from the University of Washington in 1993.
 She went on to graduate study at the University of California at Berkeley, where she was awarded a Masters of Science in engineering in 1995, focusing on combustion.
 In 2000, she completed study for an interdisciplinary Doctor of Philosophy degree in Atmospheric Sciences, Civil Engineering and Mechanical Engineering, again from the University of Washington.